IA

 • Contact the County Sanitarian for septic permits or inspections before beginning your construction or remodel project.

-• Sign up for the Homestead Tax Credit, Military Exemption or Disabled Veteran Homestead Credit in the Assessor's Office.
+• Sign up for the Homestead Tax Credit, Homestead 65, Military Exemption or Disabled Veteran Homestead Credit in the Assessor's Office.
 The deadline is July 1 of the assessment year in which the exemption is first claimed.

 • A link has been added within our real estate search which allows you to access the Treasurer's tax system data on a given parcel.